0xcaolan/0xcaolan/README.md

 </p>

-## Personal Philosophy

-My philosophy for learning is breadth first as this is what modern learning science suggests as you form longer-lasting memories when you tie concepts together.
-For example, data scientists are often not the best at coding UI as they mostly focus on building models, but many positions require making a good GUI application for users or people who can't code that want to use tools.
-These tools also need to be tested and run on other users' computers so this is also why it's useful to apply knowledge of DevOps.
-I believe understanding the full life cycle of an application allows for a more holistic approach to learning.
-This is why it may seem I have many skills, but the goal is to have an integrated learn I'm still very much a specialist.

-## Background
+<h2>Personal Philosophy, Background, and Future Plans</h2>

+<p>My philosophy for learning is breadth first, aligning with modern learning science, which suggests that tying concepts together forms longer-lasting memories.
+For instance, while data scientists primarily focus on building models, many positions require developing user-friendly GUI applications, emphasizing the importance of coding UI and applying knowledge of DevOps for testing and deployment.</p>

+<p>I believe that understanding the full life cycle of an application fosters a holistic approach to learning.
+While I possess a diverse skill set, my goal is to integrate these skills while maintaining specialization.</p>

-My mathematics background includes a solid understanding of linear algebra, calculus, and college-level classical physics.
-This knowledge enables me to apply concepts effectively in domains like machine learning, low-level programming, and functional programming.
+<p>Other than programming I have a strong grasp of mathematics namely linear algebra, calculus, and college-level classical physics.
+This knowledge enables me to apply concepts effectively in domains like machine learning, low-level programming, and functional programming.</p>

-## Future Plans

-I'm passionate about exploring functional programming paradigms, particularly in Haskell, and delving deeper into trendy languages like Rust.
-Additionally, I aspire to create my own programming language and gain expertise in crafting interpreters and compilers.
+<p>In the future, I'm passionate about exploring functional programming paradigms, particularly in Haskell, and delving deeper into trendy languages like Rust.</p>

 ## Let's Connect